jmsardina/location-autocomplete/README.md

 Visit [Google's API documentation](https://developers.google.com/maps/web/) to get your Google API key.

 #### Other permitted props:
-- `name`
-- `id`
-- `placeholder`
-- `className`
-- `value`
+- Any attribute that's normally accepted on an input field (e.g. `name`, `disabled`, etc.).

 - `targetArea` -- "City, State" to bias results to a specific geographic location.
 If this value is not set, the component will bias results by current location.
-It will do this by geolocating each time the user focuses on the field.

 - `locationType` -- String value used to restrict results to a specific location type.
 For a complete list of supported types, visit [Google's API documentation](https://developers.google.com/places/supported_types).
+When not set, the component will include all location types.

 ### Development:
 Install dependencies: